UTSCCSCC01/finalprojectf22-momentie/doc/sprint3/SR3.md

  - Avoid deleting tasks as it causes Trello disfunction.
 Use archive instead.

+ - Documentatio should be done immediately after the feature is implemented

 ## Best Experience

  - Tasks flow in smoothly and time distributed evenly